 5 .
 ‘The King’s Man’

 The King’s Man made its presence felt at NYCC as 20th Century Fox made sure to big up the latest film in their movie slate by having a few of its stars pop up at a panel.
 The King’s Man garnered plenty of goodwill among diehard fans thanks to a trailer that put its best foot forward with scenes of slick espionage action.
-Director Matthew Vaughn’s action-packed spy thriller—starring Ralph Fiennes, Gemma Arterton, Rhys Ifans and Matthew Goode—definitely has our attention now.
+Director Matthew Vaughn’s action-packed spy thriller—starring Ralph Fiennes, Gemma Arterton, Rhys Ifans, and Matthew Goode—definitely has our attention now.

 6. ‘Marvel’s Runaways’ Season 3

 Marvel’s upcoming slate of original TV shows coming to Disney+ has everyone excited.
-But don’t forget about Marvel’s existing Hulu exclusive series Marvel’s Runaways, which is prepping or its third season.
+But don’t forget about Marvel’s existing Hulu exclusive series Marvel’s Runaways, which is prepping for its third season.
 The latest trailer offers a sneak peek at the continued dark transformation of Nico (Lyrica Okano) and the MCU debut of Morgan le Fay (Elizabeth Hurley).
 The biggest reveal in the new trailer happens within its final moments, as Cloak & Dagger’s Tandy (Olivia Holt) and Tyrone (Aubrey Joseph) appeared onscreen.
-Nico certainly has a lot to answer to.
+Nico certainly has a lot to answer for.
 You can always count us in for live-action, comic book crossovers!

 7. ‘My Hero One’s Justice 2’